-Initiated in 2014, the Balkans Regional Rule of Law Network (BRRLN) Program is a three-year regional program implemented by the American Bar Association Rule of Law Initiative (ABA ROLI), with the support of the United States Agency for International Development (USAID).
-This program seeks to strengthen the rule of law in Albania, Bosnia and Herzegovina, Kosovo, Macedonia, and Serbia, by building mechanisms for collaboration and sharing best practices, tools, and knowledge among the region’s bar associations and justice-sector civil society organizations (CSOs).
-The program achieves this goal through three main objectives: 1) creating a demand-driven network; 2) investing stakeholders with opportunities to participate and mold the network; and 3) building sustainable mechanisms to ensure the network functions beyond this program.
+The Balkans Regional Rule of Law Network (BRRLN) Program is a regional program implemented by the American Bar Association Rule of Law Initiative (ABA ROLI), with the past support of the United States Agency for International Development and current support of the U.S. Department of State Bureau of Democracy, Human Rights and Labor.
+This program began in 2013 as a three-year effort to strengthen the rule of law in Albania, Bosnia and Herzegovina (BiH), Kosovo, Macedonia, and Serbia, by building mechanisms for collaboration and sharing best practices, tools, and knowledge among the region’s bar associations and justice-sector civil society organizations (CSOs).
+Now in its fourth year, the Network is a registered independent local organization in Macedonia, and ABA ROLI continues to provide technical assistance and support to make the Network a sustainable resource for lawyers and CSOs in the Balkans region.

 Posting is allowed only to logged in members.
 Please register for free, and log in